-Storage Condition Moderna Frozen Vials Kept frozen between -25°C to -15°C Protected from light Do not store on dry ice or below -40°C Shelf life is 6 months + 30 days further at refrigerated state Thawed, unpunctured vials Thawed and stored at +2°C to +8°C for up to 30 days, or at +8°C to +25°C for up to 12 hours Within the allowable 30-day period for vials stored under refrigeration at +2°C to +8°C, a cumulative exposure up to 12 hours to temperatures between +8°C to +30°C, is permitted During storage, vials should be protected from light Do not refreeze thawed vials Thawed, punctured vials Stored between +2°C to below +25°C and used within 6 hours from the time of first puncture During storage, vials should be protected from light
+Storage Condition Moderna Frozen Vials Kept frozen between -25°C to -15°C. Protected from light.
+Do not store on dry ice or below -40°C. Shelf life is 6 months + 30 days further at refrigerated state.
+Thawed, unpunctured vials Thawed and stored at +2°C to +8°C for up to 30 days, or at +8°C to +25°C for up to 24 hours.
+Within the allowable 30-day period for vials stored under refrigeration at +2°C to +8°C, a cumulative exposure up to 24 hours to temperatures between +8°C to +25°C, is permitted.
+During storage, vials should be protected from light.
+Do not refreeze thawed vials.
+Thawed, punctured vials Stored between +2°C to below +25°C and used within 24 hours from the time of first puncture.
+Once a vial has been punctured, it should be disposed of within 24 hours.
+The dose in the syringe should be used as soon as feasible, and no later than 24 hours after the vial was first punctured.
+During storage, vials should be protected from light.